Table of contents

 4. Strategy tips

-Your unit mark will be split into two parts.
-10% will come from Blackboard quizzes, which are called “in-class tests” on eVision but are neither in-class nor tests.
-The remaining 90% will come from an exam in January.
+Your mark for the algorithms half of the unit will be split into two parts.
+10% (so 5% of the unit) will come from Blackboard quizzes, which are called “in-class tests” on eVision but are neither in-class nor tests.
+The remaining 90% (so 45% of the unit) will come from an exam in December.
+The two parts together form a “must-pass component” of the unit, so you need to get at least 40% of the available marks in the algorithms half of the unit in order to pass Algorithms and Data as a whole.

 Blackboard quizzes

-• Quizzes are always due at midday on Friday in the week of release.
+• Quizzes are always due at midday on Monday the week after release.
 The university standard late penalties will apply.

 • The quizzes are not tests.
-There is no time limit, you can leave the page and come back, you can (and should!) work on quizzes together with your friends, and you are free to use any online or offline resources you want.
+There is no time limit, you can close the page and come back later, you can (and should!) work on quizzes together with your friends, and you are free to use any online or offline resources you want.

-• If your raw mark on a quiz is greater than 50%, then it will be set to 100% in the final grade calculation.
+• If your raw mark on a quiz is at least 50%, then it will be set to 100% in the final grade calculation.
 Otherwise, it will remain unchanged.
 For example, a student who gets 55% in nine quizzes and 45% in one quiz will get a total mark of 94.5%.

 • The intention is that thanks to the “rounding” above, almost everyone will get full marks on almost every quiz.
 They are explicitly intended not to gauge your ability, but to nudge you into keeping up with the unit.

-• Immediately after you’ve submitted your quiz, you can (and should!) check to see exactly what you got wrong and why.
+• Immediately after you’ve submitted your quiz, you can (and should!) check to see exactly what you got wrong and why by clicking “OK” on the submission screen.

 • The quizzes are hosted on Blackboard.
 They are linked from the table in the main hub, or you can see them all here.